LPGhatguy/postcss-sassy-import/README.md

 - `object`
 - default: `{}`

 An object defining virtual files to use in both single imports and globs.
+The key of the object is the file path, and the value is the contents of the file.

 ## Contributing
 Pull requests and issues welcome!